 For users who want a balance of performance, features, and grammar help without an additional subscription, the latest Gboard might be the perfect compromise.

-SwiftKey has been around for ages (in app years), and Microsoft's continued development has kept it relevant in 2025.
-Their approach to grammar checking is more integrated into the prediction engine rather than as a separate feature.
+SwiftKey has been around for ages (in app years), and Microsoft's continued development has kept it highly relevant in 2026.
+Their approach to grammar checking is more integrated into the prediction engine rather than as a separate feature, leveraging Microsoft's Copilot AI technology for more intelligent corrections.

-What sets SwiftKey apart is its phenomenal prediction algorithm.
+What sets SwiftKey apart is its phenomenal prediction algorithm powered by Microsoft's latest language models.
 The keyboard learns your writing patterns so well that long-time users report needing to type significantly fewer characters to compose the same messages.
-This predictive power extends to grammar correction, which happens seamlessly as part of the suggestion process.
+This predictive power extends to grammar correction, which happens seamlessly as part of the suggestion process, now with improved accuracy thanks to 2026's AI advancements.

-SwiftKey's 2025 update brought improved grammar capabilities through Microsoft's language AI, which now offers more sophisticated error detection.
+SwiftKey's 2026 integration with Microsoft Copilot brings dramatically improved grammar capabilities through advanced language AI, which now offers more sophisticated error detection and contextual understanding.
 The integration feels natural, without the sometimes jarring experience of having your text underlined or highlighted.

 Battery performance is excellent - in my testing, SwiftKey used less battery than most AI-powered keyboards, second only to CleverType among the grammar-focused options.
 The app also takes up less storage space than competitors like Grammarly.